tedztar/mcstatusbot/README.md

 - `/unmonitor ip|all` - Unmonitor the server with the specified IP address or all servers

 ## To-Do
-- Allow users to manage default server for `/status` command (`/default ip` command and `monitor ip [default]` option, add new key-value pair to server object and use findIndex to get default server)
+- Allow users to manage default server for `/status` command (`/default ip` command and `/monitor ip [default]` option, add new key-value pair to server object and use findIndex to get default server)
 - Add graph support (see [this](https://github.com/cappig/MC-status-bot) repository)
+- Self-hosting via Heroku deployment